NikyDS/sureStartND/README.md

 1. Tensors are multidimensional data arrays and software like tensorflow perform operations which neural networks perform on tensors according to the links provided. <br>
 2. I think what was most interesting about the computations was the speed they were completed at.
 The program calculated a lot of different things very quickly and the different libraries helped make the code much more readable.
 <h5> Day 10 07/15/2021 <br> </h5>
 1. I think that a really good point about algorithms meeting percentages was brought up.
 It is hard to get the perfect data because different times bring different data.
-It is important to find an algorithm that is adaptable and meets those standards.
+It is important to find an algorithm that is adaptable and meets those standards. <br>
 2. I actually have a really recent example.
 I was calling samsung customer service to help my dad with with his camera system and the AI kept thinking that I wanted help with my phone camera.
 It kept sending me to the wrong person for help and overall it took was longer than necessary to solve my problem.
 As a result of more people needing help with their phones, the AI struggled with identifying problems with the same key words for other devices.